-Many cultures have some form of ‘little people’, be they leprechauns, brownies, pixies, or other folk.
-The knockers are a specific form of ‘little people’, believed to derive from earth Welsh folklore.
+Many cultures have some form of ‘little people’, be they leprechauns, brownies, or pixies.
+The knockers are a specific form of ‘little people’, believed to derive from early Welsh folklore.
 Considered the earliest inhabitants of Wales, the knockers taught the art of mining to the Britons.
 They’re now more closely associated with Cornwall.

 Also known as the Knacker, Bucca (Cornwall), Bwca (Wales) or Tommyknocker (US), the knockers derive from similar origins as leprechauns and brownies.
 Legends claim they’re only 2ft tall and live underground.
 They dress like miners and steal unattended food or tools.

 Others believe the knockers date back to the Roman era.
-In these legends, the spirits are the ghosts of Jews, used as slaves in the mines.
+James MacKillop notes the legends that the spirits are the ghosts of Jews, used as slaves in the mines (2004: 286).
 Yet more stories claim the knockers are those who weren’t good enough for heaven but not evil enough for hell.